c4dm/c4dm-website/README.md

 <img src="readme_pics/add_file.png" alt="Add files focused" width="300"/>

 Now fill in the content following the same format shown above, making sure you include a ``title`` entry with the progect's name, a ``begin`` entry with the date of the project and a ``grant`` entry with the corresponding patent number.
-If patent number is not available you can add ``"Unknown patent number"``.
+If you don't know a aprticular entry like the patent number, you can add something like ``"Unknown patent number"`` or a similar text.
 Make sure to add quote marks for the content.

 ## Markdown
 For this website, you will write all of your content in markdown.
 [Markdown](https://en.wikipedia.org/wiki/Markdown) is a simple language for creating formatted text.
 Markdown files usually end with a `.md` extension.
 The most important things to remember about markdown syntax are: